-On Azure Database for PostgreSQL - Hyperscale (Citus) it's as easy as dragging a slider in the user interface.
-In Citus Community edition you can add nodes manually by calling the citus_add_node UDF with the hostname (or IP address) and port number of the new node.
+On the Citus managed service with Azure Cosmos DB for PostgreSQL (formerly known as Hyperscale (Citus)), adding nodes is quite easy: all it takes is a few clicks in the Azure portal.
+With Citus open source, you can add nodes manually by calling the citus_add_node UDF with the hostname (or IP address) and port number of the new node.

-Either way, after adding a node to an existing cluster it will not contain any data (shards).
+Either way, after adding a node to an existing cluster, the new node will not contain any data (shards).
 Citus will start assigning any newly created shards to this node.
-To rebalance existing shards from the older nodes to the new node, Citus provides a shard rebalancer utility.
+To rebalance existing shards from the older nodes to the new node, Citus provides an open source shard rebalancer utility.
 You can find more information in the Rebalance Shards without Downtime section.